-Sector Issues Proposed Way Forward/Action Taken/Response Sector Training Colleges has a unit on inclusive education, ensuring that all trained teachers are equipped to work with learners with special needs.
+Sector Issues Proposed Way Forward/Action Taken/Response Training Colleges has a unit on inclusive education, ensuring that all trained teachers are equipped to work with learners with special needs.
 The Ministry of Education (MOE) is strengthening the Kenya Institute of Special Education (KISE) to enhance its capacity to support learners with special needs.
 KISE is also setting up a production unit for assistive devices.
 Furthermore, the Ministry has established Education Assessment Resource Centres across the country to evaluate children before placing them in schools, either in special schools or integrated schools.
 These centres are linked to KISE.
 Additionally, the Ministry provides a top-up capitation for SNE learners at all levels, on top of the regular capitation.
 SNE standalone schools have also been included in the School Feeding Programme.
 The Ministry of Education has allocated KSh 3 billion for the School Feeding Programme in the FY 2024/25, with a similar allocation of KSh.
 3 billion in the FY 2025/26 to support the retention of learners in schools.
 The programme primarily targets ASAL (Arid and Semi-Arid Lands) regions and areas experiencing high levels of poverty, with plans for gradual expansion.
 However, due to budgetary constraints, the Ministry faces challenges in funding the programme and will need to prioritize the areas covered.
+The security of students is a priority to the Ministry and is taking a multi-agency approach to ensure security for learners.
 The issue of title deed is a whole government approach and the Ministry has constituted a committee with all the relevant stakeholders to ensure school land is well protected even in terms of infrastructure and other resources.
-This is part of the recommendations by the Presidential Working Party on Education Reforms and hence it's an ongoing reform being carried out by the Ministry to have one institution managing the Public Bursaries.
+This is part of the recommendations by the Presidential Working Party on Education Reforms and hence it's an ongoing reform being carried out by the December Allered on Leave Ministry to have one institution managing the Public Bursaries.
 Resource Allocation Issues Allocation for University CBA and Car Loan Mortgage New Funding Model and student placement in the various bands In the FY 2025/26, there is an allocation of Ksh 3.2 billion for the Collective Bargaining Agreement (CBA).
 It is noted that CBA negotiations are still ongoing and therefore the current allocation will be reviewed based on the outcome of the negotiations.
-In the FY 2025/26, some of the key funding priorities include: HELB loan for GoK students and Bursaries in Universities and TVET Ksh 46.9 billion; 120 2025 Budget Policy Statement
+In the FY 2025/26, some of the key funding priorities include: HELB loan for GoK students and Bursaries in Universities and TVET Ksh 46.9 billion;